Ask

 Privacy and on-device processing

-Ask’s retrieval uses your local index; synthesis on supported Macs uses Apple Intelligence on-device.
+Ask’s retrieval uses your local index; synthesis on supported Macs uses a local language model on-device.
 No query text is sent to external search providers as part of this feature.
 Any organisation-wide cloud policies elsewhere in the product remain separate.
 Ask is designed around local evidence first.

 Treat exported Markdown like any sensitive artefact: it can contain quotes from your screen and microphone history.
 Share only where policy allows.